 coughing into your elbow, not your hand (to help prevent spreading infection if you are sick)

-maintaining a healthy lifestyle with nutritious food, exercise and sleep.
+maintaining a healthy lifestyle with nutritious food, exercise and plenty of sleep.

 The following links have more information about sepsis.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 Credits: Health Navigator Editorial Team.
-Reviewed By: Dr Osman David Mansoor, Medical Officer of Health, Hawke’s Bay DHB and Dr Andrew Burns, ID Physician, Hawke’s Bay DHB
+Reviewed By: Dr Osman David Mansoor, Medical Officer of Health, Hawke’s Bay DHB and Dr Andrew Burns, infectious disease physician, Hawke’s Bay DHB

 Last reviewed: 16 Feb 2018

 Most people who survive sepsis recover completely, but for some, full recovery may take a long time.
 Because you have been seriously ill, your body, mind and spirit need time to recover.
 As your body heals, you will get your strength back and, for most people, many of the problems described below will go away with time.

 After you have had sepsis, it’s important to increase your level of activity slowly.
 Recovery involves rehabilitation to help restore you back to your previous level of health or as close to it as possible.
 Rehabilitation usually starts in the hospital where staff will assist you to move around and with your personal care such as bathing and dressing.

 When you get home